homedepot/flow/README.md

 |CF_BUILDPACK      | Optional          | Custom build packs should typically be indicated in your manifest; however, sometimes URLs for build packs may contains sensitive information, such as a github oauth token.
 You can use this environment variable to avoid exposing this in your manifest.                                                                                                                   |
 |CF_VARS           | Optional          | to specify a vars file or path to vars file to use as argument for `--vars-file`                                                            |

-CF_VARS (optional) to specify a vars file or path to vars file to use as argument for `--vars-file`

-CF_VARS (optional) to specify a vars file or path to vars file to use as argument for `--vars-file`

-CF_VARS (optional) to specify a vars file or path to vars file to use as argument for `--vars-file`

 **Settings.ini (Global Settings):**

 - cli_download_path (required) path to download cf cli